 Pole core consists of pole shoe, and field winding rests on the pole shoe.
 The pole shoe with field winding is inserted into the slots of the pole core.

-The stator is the stationary part of the machine while the rotor is the rotating part of the machine.
-The field winding is placed on the stator whereas armature winding is placed on the rotor of a machine.
-But in an AC machine, the armature winding is placed on the stator and field winding is placed on the rotor.
+In the machine, the two essential parts are the stator and the rotor where the stator is the stationary part and the rotor is the rotating part.
+There are two windings in this machine namely field winding and armature winding.
+The arrangement of these windings can be done like this, the field winding is arranged on the stator whereas the armature winding is arranged on the rotor.
+However, in an AC machine, the arrangement is reversed to the ac machine.
 This is the main difference between a DC and AC machine.
-The constructional parts of the DC generator are shown in the figure below.
+The DC generator construction is shown in the following diagram and its parts are shown.

 Armature core consists of armature winding, which rests on the slots of the core.
 It consists of slots which are teeth type such that the armature winding can be inserted into the slots easily.